S-E-D-A/SEDA-AR-TextAnnotation-vagrant-config/README.md

 3. %cd SEDA-AR-TextAnnotation-vagrant-config

 4. %vagrant up (usually takes 10-20 min depending on internet connection)

+Windows users: You need a POSIX emulator, [Cygwin](http://www.cygwin.com/) is the most popular.
+Make sure VM support is enabled in the BIOS.
+Google for machine specific virtualization enable instructions.